 The Ride is a continuous loading system with an impressive throughput so the queue moves steadily and before long you are at the loading area.
 If queues are long, consider the single rider as once the ride kicks off there is

 Once loaded you head off on your mission to evacuate the All-Spark.
-We don’t like to spoil these things too much but rest assured before long all hell breaks loose and you are embroiled in an almighty battle featuring all your favourite Characters (Optimus, Megatron, Star Scream, Bumblebee, Devastator and bone crusher to name a few) as EVAC Tries to get you and the All spark away from the Decepticons.
+We don’t like to spoil these things too much but rest assured before long all hell breaks loose and you are embroiled in an almighty battle featuring all your favorite Characters (Optimus, Megatron, Star Scream, Bumblebee, Devastator, and bone crusher to name a few) as EVAC Tries to get you and the All spark away from the Decepticons.

 Overall the Ride is a breathtaking immersive masterpiece of a ride and we absolutely love it.
 It is right up there as one of the best rides at universal and one of the best rides at any park.
 The fact it is not a towering terrifying roller coaster only adds to its appeal as it’s far more inclusive.